a6h15hek/microapp-library-boilerplate/README.md

 The environment variables for the frontend and backend can be separated within the application.

 ### Development and Production
-Commands to build, run test cases, and run the development server for both the frontend and backend are configured in `package.json`.
+Commands to build and run test cases for both the frontend and backend are configured in `package.json`.
 Module aliasing is added for the frontend to ensure consistent imports.

 ## Rules